Take control of your interview appearance

 Getting a job interview invitation means you made the short list.
 Congratulations.

 For a successful job interview, an important thing is to take control when/where you have the possibility to do so.
 Your outfit is in your control.
 It should convey confidence, and competence.
-It also should send the message that you are on top of things and up-to date.
+Your clothes also should convey the message that you are on top of things and up-to date.

 Interview outfit for the conservative work force